samclintock/staticwise/README.md

-# StaticWise - A Static Blog Generator #
+# StaticWise - Static Blog Generator #

 Welcome to StaticWise.
 An open source static blog generator built using .NET and C#.